gerph/riscos-presenter/rougol/talk.md

 ---
 # How The Service Works
+## What runs those services?
+(10)

+* `robuild` has worked out the RISC OS commands to use.
+* `pyro` is given those commands and constructs a command that can run RISC OS with those commands.
+* `docker` is given that command, and builds a command to run RISC OS within a docker container.
+* ... and the results of all of that gets fed back to the `results` object, which passes it back to the caller.

+---
+# How The Service Works
 ## Wait what?

 > “ Wait, RISC OS is running in Docker?\
   But Docker runs on Linux?\
   You're running RISC OS on Linux then? ”

 ---
 template: section-title